-Percentage at Marginal or Proficient

-2012-13 2013-14 2014-15 2015-16

-ETS Proficiency Profile 0% 64% 75% 64%
+Percentage of Students Marginal or Proficient 2012-13 2013-14 2014-15 2015-16 20 ETS Proficiency Profile Level 2 Math N/A 63.6% 75.5% 63.0% 66.7%

-Level 2 Mathematics 0% 04% 75% 04%

-This year's senior cohort missed the target benchmark by 6%.
-Over the past three years, however, an obvious pattern of either improvement or decline is not evident: an increase of 11% occurred between 2013-14 and 2014-15, whereas a decrease of 11% occurred between 2014-15 to 2014-16.
-Although the percentage increase and percentage decrease mirror each other precisely, not enough longitudinal data is available to ascertain whether 2014-15 was an aberration (5% above the benchmark) or not, i.e. part of a trend.
-It could be useful to hypothesize what influential factors contributed to the 75% "marginal or proficient" results in 2014-15, in contrast to 2013-14 and 2015-16.
+This year's senior cohort missed the target benchmark by 3%.
+Over the past three years, however, an obvious pattern of either improvement or decline is not evident: an increase of 11% occurred between 2013-14 and 2014-15, whereas a decrease of 11% occurred between 2014- 15 to 2014-16.
+And most recently an increase of approximately 4% occurred for 2016-17, fally just short of the targeted goal of 70% proficiency.
+Although the percentage increase and percentage decrease mirror each other closely, not enough longitudinal data is available to ascertain whether 2014-15 was an aberration (5% above the benchmark) or not, i.e. part of a trend.
+It could be useful to hypothesize what influential factors contributed to the 75% "marginal or proficient" results in 2014-15, in contrast to 2013-14 and 2015-16, or the nearly on target level for 2016-17.
+It is also hard to pinpoint a significant cause effect relationship to mathematical skills development in a department largely devoid of instruction in math properties or relationships.

-Most of the courses offered in our department are of a qualitative nature and do not deal with quantitative matters, except for those few courses offering coverage in statistical research methods and measures.
+Most of the courses offered in our department are of a qualitative nature and do not deal with quantitative matters, except for those few courses offering coverage in statistical research methods and measures, many of which are not required of all departmental students since the skills discussed are not viewed as essential for the proper mastery of targeted learning objectives.
 Because the curriculum in the department is particularly strong in the applied humanities rather than quantitative skills, one might expect weaker outcomes for this particular competency, in contrast to the written and oral communication competencies, for instance.

-However, the senior cohort exceeded the 70% benchmark by 5% in 2014-15, then dropped to 64% in 2015-16.
-As the department rebuilds its assessment infrastructure and culture of evidence, it will be useful to ascertain whether the quantitative reasoning competency improves, maintains, or declines, and analyze potential contributing factors, longitudinally.
+However, the senior cohort exceeded the 70% benchmark by 5% in 2014-15, then dropped to

+64% in 2015-16, improving to nearly 67% in 2016-17.
+As the department rebuilds its assessment infrastructure and culture of evidence, it will be useful to ascertain whether the quantitative reasoning competency improves.
+Additionally, the department's quantitative courses are being taught by newly hired full time employees, who show much promise and strong instruction assessments by students, peers and the Chair.
+Given a chance to master their new teaching assignments and redesign their courses, there will hopefully be improved results in this content mastery area as well.